Quality Standard for Marine Wilderness

 - anchoring of small leisure crafts just off the coast.

-During the next few weeks, we will be starting several initiatives to push forward with a first draft of the European Marine Wilderness Standard and Audit System to expand the European Wilderness Preservation System to include such great areas like the Nationalpark Vorpommersche Boddenlandschaft or Nationalpark Jasmund.
+During the next few weeks, we will be starting several initiatives to push forward with a first draft of the European Marine Wilderness Standard and Audit System to expand the European Wilderness Network to include such great areas like the Nationalpark Vorpommersche Boddenlandschaft or Nationalpark Jasmund.